funkman1/nexusACR/README.md

     b.
 Verify nexus is running by using the command **./nexus/bin/nexus status**
 11. Add port **8081** and **8082** to reach the nexus UI from the browser

     a.
-In the azure portal, go to networking, and click create port rule, then inbound port rule
+In the Azure portal, go to networking, and click create port rule, then inbound port rule

     b.
-Set destination port as 8081 and protocol tcp, add a description and then hit create.
+Set destination port as 8081 and protocol TCP, add a description, then hit create.
 Do the same for port 8082, we will need to use it later.
-12. Access the nexus UI
+12. Access the Nexus UI

     a.
 You should now be able to see the Nexus UI by going to the IP associated with your machine and appending :8081, so *IP*:8081

-13. Sign into the admin user
+13. Sign in to the admin user

     a.
 Click sign-in located in the top right of the UI and you will see the instructions to retrieve the admin user password

     i.
 Use the command **cat /app/sonatype-work/nexus3/admin.password**

     ii.
-Copy the password displayed and login using that and admin as the user
+Copy the password displayed and log in using that and admin as the user

     iii.
 You will then be prompted to configure a new password

     iv.
 Disable anonymous access
-14. Make sure to check the status checks provided in UI to see if your host is sufficient to run nexus
+14. Make sure to check the status checks provided in UI to see if your host is sufficient to run Nexus

     a.
-Under support tab, then status, view to see if there are any warnings.
+Under the support tab, then status, view to see if there are any warnings.
 ## Create an Azure Container Registry
-1. This process is pretty straight forward and can be done from the Azure portal.
+1. This process is pretty straightforward and can be done from the Azure portal.

-2. Login to the Azure portal and search for container registries.
+2. Log in to the Azure portal and search for container registries.
-3. Fill out the required fields with the appropiate subscription and resource group, followed bya unique name for the registry.
+3. Fill out the required fields with the appropriate subscription and resource group, followed by a unique name for the registry.
-4. Select the pricing plan according to necessary capabilites, i chose basic.
+4. Choose the pricing plan with the necessary capabilites you need, I chose basic.
-5. Finally hit review + create to finish.
+5. Finally, hit review + create to finish.

-## Creating a Service principle to intereact with our ACR and Nexus
+## Creating a Service principle to interact with our ACR and Nexus
-1. To avoid the insecurities revolving around using an admin user to authenticate to our ACR and nexus repo, we will create need to create a service principal.
+1. To avoid the insecurities revolving around using an admin user to authenticate to our ACR and Nexus repo, we will need to create a service principal.

     Note: An Azure service principal is an identity that allows access to Azure resources for automated tools, hosted services, and applications.